 - 2 heads of garlic

 - 2 bunches of fresh mint

 - 0.5 liter dry white wine

 Clean the artichokes, remove the hair inside and brush them with lemon.
 Leave them in ice water with lemon juice.
 Cut the garlic heads in half and place them in the oil with the lemon as well.
 Place the artichokes in the oil.
 Add the mint, salt.
 Allow the artichokes cook in the oil for 10 minutes and then add the wine.
 Cover with aluminum foil, leaving a small open spot.
 Cook for 30 min +/- until artichokes are soft at the core.
 Serve them warm, directly from the pot.

 Tip: Toast some great sourdough and scratch some fresh garlic cloves then place the artichoke with the “precious” jus over it.

 Chef Nicolas Montanez of Calistoga Inn Restaurant & Brewery shares his “Fuyu Persimmon Indie Salad” that reminds him of the arrival of fall and all the holidays that follow the season!
 Nicolas began work at the Calistoga Inn Restaurant & Brewery 28 years ago as a dishwasher, working his way to a chef position.
 He left the Calistoga Inn Restaurant & Brewery for an education at the Culinary Institute of America at Greystone.
-Three years ago, he returned to whom he refers to as “his family”.
+Three years ago, he returned to what he refers to as “his family”.